 We determine whether someone in your tree is living in a couple ways:

-1. We give you control—you can change a person’s status to indicate whether or not the individual is living or deceased or simply include a death date.
+We give you control—you can change a person’s status to indicate whether or not the individual is living or deceased or simply include a death date.

-2. We use data you have provided—If you don’t indicate whether an individual is living or deceased, we will determine his or her status based on information you provide.
+We use data you have provided—If you don’t indicate whether an individual is living or deceased, we will determine his or her status based on information you provide.
 We assume an individual is living unless there is death information or his or her birth date is more than 100 years ago.
 If there is no birth or death information, we estimate dates by looking at relatives in the tree.

 Regardless of the role you assign, no one else can delete or rename your tree, change tree settings, or invite others to view your tree.
 And you can change who can see living individuals at any time.
 Please note that you are responsible for ensuring that the living people in the tree that you want to share have consented to having their information shared.

 You control the content in your tree.
 You can update or delete facts and photos or change content at any time.
 However, once something has been added to a public tree, the content may be copied and re-posted.
-If you delete an item in your tree, it may still be displayed in another member’s tree.
+If you delete an item in your tree, it may still be displayed in another user’s tree.
 Because of this, we encourage you to think carefully about what you post and share within the Ancestry Community.

 If you have a concern about information that someone has posted about you or a living family member please contact Member Services.

 If your tree is public, other users can comment on your tree; if your tree is private, invitees can leave comments.
 As the owner of the tree, you can see who submitted the comment (their name or username) and message them.
 For inappropriate comments, you can flag or hide the comment.